rheav/rheav/README.md

 ## 🔭 Current Endeavors

 I'm currently working as a Technical Account Manager here in Brazil, where my journey involves both building technical solutions and learning.
-I'm currently focused on:
+Those are my priorities right now:

 - Doing the Rocketseat React Ignire journey.
 - Working on ambientChill, a small front-end personal project.